stundenblume/platypus_doc/docs/source/odroid/index.rst

  * :ref:`Write the Image using Windows<burn-with-windows>`

-Load Image to the eMMC memory
+Write the Image to the eMMC memory
 -----------------------------

 One of the nice features of Odroid XU4 is that it has the `eMMC memory module <http://www.hardkernel.com/main/products/prdt_info.php?g_code=G145628174287>`_.